jlaurentpdx/jlaurentpdx/README.md

 ![Jordan Laurent, Full Stack Web Developer](./banner_gh.png)

-### _About
+### __About_

+**Howdy**.
+I'm Jordan - a developer, designer, musician, and educator based in Portland, OR.

-My name is Jordan, and I am a Full Stack Web Developer and Software Engineer.
-Prior to venturing into the world of web development, I taught game audio, modular synthesis, programming for microelectronics, laser cutting, and 3D printing at Portland Community College here in Portland, Oregon.
-I am dedicated to making the web a more open, inclusive, and accessible tool for students, teachers, and lifelong learners.
+Prior to venturing into the world of web development, I taught video game audio, modular synthesis, programming Arduino for microelectronics, CNC laser cutting, and 3D printing at Portland Community College.

 <!--
 **jlaurentpdx/jlaurentpdx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.